kerryyys/Finanace-Frontier/README.md

 # Financial-Frontier
 ![Financial Frontier](logo.png)
+Visit Us Here! <br>
+https://main--finance-frontier.netlify.app/
-Financial Frontier is an innovative platform designed to empower novice and intermediate traders with comprehensive financial education, simulation-based training, goal planning tools, and a vibrant community for discussion and collaboration.
+<br>Financial Frontier is an innovative platform designed to empower novice and intermediate traders with comprehensive financial education, simulation-based training, goal planning tools, and a vibrant community for discussion and collaboration.
 We also offers a multifaceted approach to financial education and trading, including:
-Visit Us Here!
-https://main--finance-frontier.netlify.app/
 ## Key Features

 ### Education: TradeQuest